r4ghu/iOS-CoreML-MNIST/README.md

 ## Requirements

-- Xcode 9
+- Xcode 10.0 beta
-- iOS 11
+- iOS 12
-- For training: Python 2.7 (Keras 2.0.4, TensorFlow 1.1, CoreMLTools 0.4.0)
+- For training: Python 3.6 (Keras 2.1.6, TensorFlow 1.5.0, CoreMLTools 2.0b1)

 ## Usage

-To use this app, open **iOS-CoreML-MNIST.xcodeproj** in Xcode 9 and run it on a device with iOS 11.
+To use this app, open **iOS-CoreML-MNIST.xcodeproj** in Xcode 10 and run it on a device with iOS 12.
 (You can also use simulator)

 ## Training